Vizzuality/cartodbtileserver/README.md

-# Tileserver for CartoDB that combines nodejs, mapnik, and postgis.
+# Tileserver for CartoDB that combines nodejs, mapnik, and postgis with a redis tile cache.

 ## Depends